Animals

 Critically EndangeredNATURAL HABITAT

-Cotton top tamarins are found in rainforests and open woodlands of Columbia.DIET
+Cotton-top tamarins are found in rainforests and open woodlands of Columbia.DIET

-IN THE WILD – Fruit, insects, sap, fallen eggs, nectar, small invertebrates and seeds
+IN THE WILD – Fruit, insects, sap, fallen eggs, nectar, small invertebrates, and seeds

 IN THE ZOO – Fruit and insectsFASCINATING FACTS

-• Groups are led by the oldest female
+• Groups are led by the oldest female.

-• While the others sleep, one tamarin stays on guard to protect from predators • Each group member is groomed equally in order to maintain their bond
+• While the others sleep, one tamarin stays on guard to protect them from predators.

 Cuban Rock Iguana